-School-assessed Coursework for Unit 3: 20%

-School-assessed Coursework for Unit 4: 5%
+School Assessed Coursework for unit: 25%

-School-assessed Task: 40%
+School Assessed Task: 40%

-End-of-year examination: 35%
+End of Year Examination: 35%

 The School-Assessed Task is subject to external review.

 The cost of materials used will be charged to the student's account - \$280 for VCD kit to be used in Units 1-4.